 Hiking to Nauyaca Waterfalls is a popular day trip for locals and tourists alike.
 Many consider Nauyaca Falls to be one of the most beautiful waterfall systems in Costa Rica.
-Nestled in a secluded canyon, accessed only through a tropical rain forest, with flowing waters crashing down on slick boulders over 200 feet high, it is easy to see why.
+It is easy to see why, nestled in a secluded canyon, accessed only through a tropical rain forest, with flowing waters crashing down on slick boulders over 200 feet high.

 These cascading falls in the Puntarenas Province along the Pacific coast of Costa Rica are easy to get to despite their secluded location.
-Their proximity near towns such as Dominical, Manuel Antonio, and Uvita make hiking Nauyaca falls an excellent choice for an adventurous day trip when visiting Costa Rica’s southern region.
+In addition, their proximity to towns such as Dominical, Manuel Antonio, and Uvita make hiking Nauyaca falls an excellent choice for an adventurous day trip when visiting Costa Rica’s southern region.

-To do this hike as a day trip from Antonio Manuel check out my 4 nights in Cost Rica itinerary, highlighting how to make the most out of a short trip.
+To do this hike as a day trip from Antonio Manuel, check out my “Ultimate one-week Manuel Antonio, Costa Rica itinerary,” highlighting how to make the most out of a short trip.

 What to know about Nauyaca Falls

 Once at Nauyaca Falls, there are two sections, the upper and lower.
-The lower section is where the majority of visitors lounge on the boulders, jump from rocks, and enjoy swimming in the 20-foot deep natural pool.
+The lower section is where most visitors lounge on the boulders, jump from rocks and enjoy swimming in the 20-foot deep natural pool.
 There is a rope climb to assist in scaling the smooth surface of the waterfall to the 60-foot jumping ledge.
 Caution!
 Even with water shoes, the rocks are slippery.
-It is a good idea to only jump with the help of a guide.
+Therefore, it is a good idea to only jump with the help of a guide.

 The upper section, usually empty of visitors, is still worth a look.
 Observe water plummeting down 140 feet on top of the enormous rocks below.
 Find a dry spot to enjoy a private picnic, and capture some cool photos—no swimming or jumping here.

-The falls are enjoyed during both the dry season and rainy season, although there are several things to consider when deciding when to visit.
+The falls are enjoyed during both the dry and rainy seasons, although there are several things to consider when deciding when to visit.

 - During the wettest months (August-October), the falls are raging with water making it hard to swim and dangerous to jump.